unahouExosite/docs/rpc/README.md

            "context": TODO}}
 ```

-`"code"` may have one of the following values:
+* `"code"` may have one of the following values:

-* `-1` The Request Message is not a proper JSON string
+    `-1` means the Request Message is not a proper JSON string

-* `400` The Request is not properly formed
+    `400` means the Request is not properly formed

-* `401` The Auth credentials are invalid
+    `401` means the Auth credentials are invalid

-* `500` An internal error occured will generating the Response Message.
-Individual Call Requests may or may not have completed successfully.
+    `500` means an internal error occured while generating the response message.
+Individual calls may or may not have completed successfully.

-* `501` The application of the given Arguments to the specified Procedure is not supported.
+    `501` means the application of the given arguments to the specified procedure is not supported.

 ## Procedures